MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 <a name="0x2_kiosk_ENotOwner"></a>

-For when trying to withdraw profits and sender is not owner.
+Trying to withdraw profits and sender is not owner.

 <pre><code><b>const</b> <a href="kiosk.md#0x2_kiosk_ENotOwner">ENotOwner</a>: u64 = 1;